 MAE 345.
 Aerospace Structures.
 3 Hours.

 PR: MAE 343.
 Torsion of thin-walled beams.
 Flexural shear flow.
 Thermal analysis of aerospace structures.
-Introduction to composite materials.
-Buckling of plates.
+Introduction to composite.

 MAE 361.
 Introduction to Unmanned Aerial Systems.
 3 Hours.

 and ground and airborne system data links.
 Use of numerical PR: MAE 215.
 Introduction to history, current domestic Vehicle aerodynamics, propulsion, structures, launch and planning tools. recovery, mission planning, weapons and sensor payloads, regulations, and policies on unmanned aerial systems.

 Nomenclature of lec., 2 hr. lab.)
 (Not approved as a technical elective.) preparation for private pilot written examinations.
 (2 hr. meteorology, aircraft, and aircraft engines.
 May serve as aircraft, aerodynamics, civil air regulations, navigation,.

 MAE 371.
 Mechanical and Aerospace Engineering Design 2.
 2 Hours.